tapiwanasheMbizvo/zssSkillsTest/README.md

 # ZSS - Backend Take Home Test

 ## About the application
-The application exposes a  REST API to add, edit, view and delere books and  their categories.
+The application exposes a  REST API to add, edit, view and delete books and  their categories.
 It also provides end point to purchase a specific book.

 ## Running the application